quicknir/quicknir.github.io/_posts/2017-09-10-unforgettable-factory.md

 ## Usage

 Finally, after building up that whole structure, we can see what user code looks like.
+Remember that we have potentially two distinct users: the first user may be a library that wants to declare an interface, instantiates objects fulfilling the interface through a factory, and wants to allow clients to inject their own classes.
+The second user is a client of said library, who wants to create their own implementations of the interface.
+Of course, they could also be the same person as well; just a single developer trying to cleanly separate concerns.

 The first piece of user code is the base class.
 That code could look like this:

 {% highlight cpp linenos %}
 struct Animal : Factory<Animal, int> {
   Animal(Key) {}
   virtual void makeNoise() = 0;
+  virtual ~Animal() = default;
 };
 {% endhighlight %}